Gorgonopsia

 The major therapsid groups had all evolved by 275 million years ago from a "pelycosaur" ancestor (a poorly defined group including all synapsids which are not therapsids).
 The therapsid takeover from pelycosaurs took place by the Middle Permian as the world progressively became drier.
-Gorgonopsians rose to become apex predators of their environments following the Capitanian mass extinction event which killed off the dinocephalians and some large therocephalians after the Middle Permian.
-Despite the existence of a single continent during the Permian, Pangaea, gorgonopsians have only been found in the Karoo Supergroup (primarily in South Africa, but also in Tanzania, Zambia, and Malawi), the Moradi Formation of Niger, western Russia, the Port des Canonge Formation on the island of Mallorca in Spain, and in the Turpan Basin of Xinjiang, China, with probable remains known from the Kundaram Formation in the Pranhita–Godavari Basin of India.
+Gorgonopsians rose to become apex predators of their environments following the Capitanian mass extinction event which killed off the dinocephalians and most basal therocephalians after the Middle Permian.
+Despite the existence of a single continent during the Permian, Pangaea, gorgonopsians are only known from few regions around the world.
+They are primarily found in the Karoo Supergroup of southern Africa (mainly South Africa, but also Tanzania, Zambia, and Malawi), as well as in Niger, Russia, and China, with a possible occurrence also reported from India.
 These places were semi-arid areas with highly seasonal rainfall.
-The oldest gorgonopsian specimen, a middle Permian gorgonopsian, was described from the Port des Canonge Formation on the island of Mallorca, western Mediterranean.
+The oldest known gorgonopsian, dated to the Middle Permian, comes from the Spanish island of Mallorca, western Mediterranean.
 Gorgonopsian genera are all very similar in appearance, and consequently many species have been named based on flimsy and likely age-related differences since their discovery in the late 19th century, and the group has been subject to several taxonomic revisions.

-Most gorgonopsians became extinct during a phase of the Permian–Triassic extinction event taking place at the very end of the Permian, in which major volcanic activity (which would produce the Siberian Traps) and resultant massive spike in greenhouse gases caused rapid aridification due to temperature spike, acid rain, frequent wildfires, and potential breakdown of the ozone layer.
-However, some smaller taxa like Cyonosaurus may have survived up to the Early Triassic.
-The large predatory niches would be taken over by the archosaurs (namely crocodilians and dinosaurs) in the Mesozoic.
+The last gorgonopsians became extinct during a phase of the Permian–Triassic extinction event taking place at the very end of the Permian, in which major volcanic activity (which would produce the Siberian Traps) and resultant massive spike in greenhouse gases caused rapid aridification due to temperature spike, acid rain, frequent wildfires, and potential breakdown of the ozone layer.
+The large predatory niches once occupied by gorgonopsians were would be taken over by the archosaurs (namely crocodilians and dinosaurs) in the Mesozoic.